The amazing Lake Askja & Víti explosion Crater in the Highland of Iceland

 I was in luck to have been able to visit this area early in August, as on the 29th of August the earthquakes started for real and a volcanic eruption started, which lasted for 6 months!

 Our first stop was at Hrossaborg, which is a 10,000-year-old crater in the shape of an amphitheater.
-Our driver drove straight into the crater, got out and let some air off the tires (33 psi to 15 psi) to give the tires a wider grip.
+Our driver drove straight into the crater, got out, and let some air off the tires (33 psi to 15 psi) to give the tires a wider grip.
 This is also done when we drive our jeeps up on the glaciers.

 Hrossaborg means Horse Castle as it was used as a natural shelter for horses.
 The crater is quite extraordinary and the sandstone adds to the mystery of the crater.
 Scenes from Tom Cruise's film, Oblivion, were shot at Hrossaborg.

 We were now ready to drive into the highland of Iceland.
 The gravel roads here are bumpy and there are several rivers to be crossed.
 Our guide was well trained in crossing rivers having driven on this tour countless times, but jeeps often get stuck in the middle of the rivers and have to be towed out.

 We made a stop by a small, but lovely waterfall by a river we had just crossed.
 It is called Grafarlönd river.

-The landscape in the highlands is barren and lunar-like and at Askja NASA trained Apollo astronauts in 1967.
+The landscape in the highland is barren and lunar-like and at Askja NASA trained Apollo astronauts in 1967.

 All of a sudden a beautiful oasis opened up, Herðubreiðarlindir oasis, which got its name from the Queen of Icelandic mountains, Herðubreið.
 We made a stop at Herðubreiðarlindir, and I was astounded by its green and lush vegetation and the beauty of this place in the middle of this barren wilderness.